 Select the Select Columns in Dataset module.

-In the properties pane, select the Comment text box and enter Exclude normalized losses.
+In the module details pane to the right of the canvas, select the Comment text box and enter Exclude normalized losses.

 Comments will appear on the graph to help you organize your pipeline.

 Clean missing data